arangodb/docs/3.10/http/authentication.md

 with HTTP authentication.

-If the server is started with the `--server.authentication-system-only` option set to `false`, all incoming requests will need HTTP authentication if the server is configured to require HTTP authentication (i.e. `--server.authentication true`).
-Setting the option to `true` will make the server require authentication only for requests to the internal database APIs and will allow unauthenticated requests to all other URLs.
+If the server is started with the `--server.authentication-system-only` option set to `false`, all incoming requests need HTTP authentication if the server is configured to require HTTP authentication (i.e. `--server.authentication true`).
+Setting the option to `true` makes the server require authentication only for requests to the internal database APIs and allows unauthenticated requests to all other URLs.

-Here's a short summary:
+Here is a short summary:

 - `--server.authentication true --server.authentication-system-only true`:
-  This will require authentication for all requests to the internal database APIs but not custom Foxx apps.
+  This requires authentication for all requests to the internal database APIs but not custom Foxx apps.
 This is the default setting.
 - `--server.authentication true --server.authentication-system-only false`:
-  This will require authentication for all requests (including custom Foxx apps).
+  This requires authentication for all requests (including custom Foxx apps).
-- `--server.authentication false`: authentication disabled for all requests
+- `--server.authentication false`: Authentication is disabled for all requests.

-Whenever authentication is required and the client has not yet authenticated, ArangoDB will return **HTTP 401** (Unauthorized).
-It will also send the `Www-Authenticate` response header, indicating that the client should prompt the user for username and password if supported.
-If the client is a browser, then sending back this header will normally trigger the display of the browser-side HTTP authentication dialog.
+Whenever authentication is required and the client has not yet authenticated, ArangoDB returns **HTTP 401** (Unauthorized).
+It also sends the `Www-Authenticate` response header, indicating that the client should prompt the user for username and password if supported.
+If the client is a browser, then sending back this header normally triggers the display of the browser-side HTTP authentication dialog.
 As showing the browser HTTP authentication dialog is undesired in AJAX requests, ArangoDB can be told to not send the `Www-Authenticate` header back to the client.
-Whenever a client sends the `X-Omit-Www-Authenticate` HTTP header (with an arbitrary value) to ArangoDB, ArangoDB will only send status code 401, but no `Www-Authenticate` header.
+Whenever a client sends the `X-Omit-Www-Authenticate` HTTP header (with an arbitrary value) to the server, ArangoDB only sends status code 401, but no `Www-Authenticate` header.
 This allows clients to implement credentials handling and bypassing the browser's built-in dialog.